 - The probationary owner may be required to take dog owner education training and/or a dog obedience class.

-Classification as a probationary or disqualified owner extends to all of New Zealand.
+Classification as a probationary or disqualified owner extends to all of New Zealand, so if the owner moves to a new district within New Zealand the effects of classification will still apply.